 SCI's pendulum is suspended from the ceiling by a 41-foot-long cable where a circular electro-magnet keeps it swinging indefinitely in a 7.5-foot arc and knocking over two of the 427 steel pegs surrounding the frame of the pendulum every five minutes.

-Located on SCI’s Main Level near the IMAX lobby.
+Located on SCI’s Main Level near the NE corner of the building.